-- Viewing controller performance information:

-- CPU usage

 - CPU usage history

 - Memory usage

 - Memory usage history

-- · Processes running
+- Processes running

 - Viewing controller networking information:

 - Network type

 - Connection status

 - MAC address

 - IP address

 - Subnet mask

 - Gateway

 - DHCP status

 - DNS server information

 - View system information

-- · Viewing system information:
+- Viewing system information:

 - Detailed lower-level information about the devices listed

-- · Viewing logging information:
+- Viewing logging information:

 - When troubleshooting a problem that is reproducible, use the System Diagnostics tool to capture logged information while reproducing the problem to email to Control4 Technical Support.

 - When troubleshooting a problem that is not reproducible, connect the controller, enable logging, and allow the logging to continue running for a specified period of time to capture the problem.
 The logs are then captured and emailed to Control4 Technical Support.